chiragpuniyanii/two-tier-flask-application/README.md

-# Two-tier-flask-application
+# Flask and MySQL Two-Tier Application on AWS EC2 with Docker Volumes
-This repository contains a two-tier application built using Flask (backend) and MySQL (database), deployed using Docker on port `5000`.
-The application utilizes Docker's bridge network to connect the Flask and MySQL containers.
+This repository contains a two-tier application built using Flask (backend) and MySQL (database), deployed using Docker on an AWS EC2 instance.
+The application runs on port `5000` and uses Docker's bridge network for communication between containers.
+Additionally, a Docker volume is configured for the MySQL container to ensure data persistence in case of crashes or container restarts.

 ## Features